-Even though there are man-designed tools for catching rodents like rat traps, Raccoon Poop, poisoning food things.
+Even though there are man-designed tools for catching rodents like rat traps, Cost of Raccoon Trapping, poisoning food things.
 But snakes are more effective as they move quickly in sand, rocks, squeeze through cracks and may proceed inside burrows and shelters of rodents.

 Advantages Of Allergic In Ecosystem

 The part of snakes in the food cycle and ecosystem is unmatched since they are effective hunters, expert predators and help to keep the numbers of several harmful animals in check.
 The main food are rodents (for big snakes), insects (little snakes) and unless challenged by the reptiles, the number of those prey increases which can cause disastrous results in the environment.
 The rodents, insects and other pests may wreak havoc on plants, and when they enter people’s homes they can cause harm to food.
 More so, the rodents may spread diseases such as the plague.
 A survey points that many cause of house fires are caused by chewing of cables by mice and rats.